bitfocus/companion-module-renewedvision-propresenter/HELP.md

 Stage&nbsp;Display&nbsp;Message | Shows the message on the stage display output Stage&nbsp;Display&nbsp;Hide&nbsp;Message | Removes the stage display message Stage&nbsp;Display&nbsp;Layout | Sets the stage display layout.
 Index is a 0-based number (in the order shown in ProPresenter)
-Toggle&nbsp;Stage&nbsp;Display&nbsp;Layout | You can use this action to toggle (swap) between two selected stage display layouts with a single action (one button).
-Configure the action with the indexes of two stage display layouts and when this action is run the stage display layout will toggle back and forth between the two.
-If neither of the configured layouts is active when this action is run, the first will will be selected.

-**Tip: Intuitive Stage Display Toggle On A Single Button.**
-If you regularly use two stage display layouts, you can setup a single button with the "Toggle Stage Display Layout" action and set it's text title to $(propresenter:current_stage_display_name) so that it will always display the active stage display layout.
-Whenever you press this button, it will toggle between your two chosen layouts and let you know by changing the button title.

 ## Clocks (Timers)
 Command | Description